History of telephone numbers in the United Kingdom: 2012 changes in local dialling

 In November 2012, local dialling was removed for calls within the 01202 area allowing subscriber numbers beginning 0 or 1 to be issued locally and buying more time before an additional area code or code change is required.

+2013 ban on use of 084, 087 and 09 numbers by public services

+On 26 December 2013, the Cabinet Office published guidancefor central government departments, their agencies and private partners and other public sector organisations.
+It recommended replacement of premium rate 084 and 087 numbers with cheaper 03 numbers.
+The guidance advised against using 09 numbers.
+It also required departments to produce an annual report showing levels of compliance.

+The first reports were published towards the end of 2014.

 2013 changes in 080, 084 and 087 non-geographic arrangements

 After initial consultation in 2010 and 2012, in April 2013 Ofcom published the final consultation on proposals to re-arrange the 080, 084 and 087 non-geographic allocations in 2014.

 The 0870 range is to regain its revenue share status.
 Where users of 0870 numbers cannot justify revenue share they are advised to move to their reserved matching 0370 number.
 The workings of the 0845 range will broadly align with how 0844 and 0843 revenue share numbers already work.

 Changes in how call costs for 084 and 087 non-geographic calls should in future be communicated to callers were announced.
 The callers phone line provider has to list a single Access Charge per tariff for the 084, 087, 09 and 118 non-geographic number ranges and the called party has to display the single Service Charge (or "premium") details for their non-geographic number.

 Calls to the 'free to caller' 080 range were made free from mobile telephones, not just from landlines.

 After the final announcements were made by Ofcom in the summer of 2013, the changes had an 18-month transition period before coming into effect.